pilgr/Paper/README.md

 ```java
 public transient String tempId = "default"; // Won't be saved
 ```

+### Export/Import
+* Use `Paper.book().getPath()` to get path for a folder containing all *.pt files for a given book.
+* Use `Paper.book().getPath(key)` to get path for a particular *.pt file containing saved object for a given key.
+ Feel free to copy/rewrite those files for export/import purposes.
+It's your responsibility to finalize file's export/import operations prior accessing data over Paper API.

 ### Proguard config
 * Keep your data classes from modification by Proguard: